Happily Ever-After Journey! So it begins! How to Plan an Engagement Party.

 You might want to consider planning for some decor (however minimal!) for your engagement party!
 There are super cute balloons that you can pre-order and pick up the morning of the engagement.

-DIY flower arrangements that you can make ahead of time is also a great idea!
+DIY flower arrangements that you can make ahead of time are also a great idea!
 This decor sets that vibe that it is an engagement party and is indeed an intro to the wedding.

 8. Sound System + Entertainment + Fun